sayfaslan/kata-java-datasort/README.md

 ### Features
 Writes each data type into different specific file.
 Default filenames - integers.txt, floats.txt, strings.txt.
-Creates specific file only if there according data; empty default file not needed.
+Creates specific file only if there is according data; empty default file not needed.

 ### Options
 - `-o`: defines a path for output file (`datasort -o /some/path`).
 Default path - current folder.